mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

    is a number, the method will operate the way it currently does.

    If the ``val`` parameter is a ``Point`` object, the method will return the dot product of the two vectors.
-   To calculate the dot product multiply the two x attributes, multiply the two y attributes, then add those two products.
+   To calculate the dot product, multiply the two x attributes and multiply the two y attributes.
+Return the sum of those two products.

-   Include a unit test for the dot product.
+   Include a unit test (using the ``*`` operator) for the dot product.

    .. activecode:: ch_c2_6